fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

     ...             & ...                               & ...                                   & ...
     \end{matrix}

-Following above, each row (except the first row) records the sampled stochastic inputs and simulation outputs for the iteration
+Each row of the output (as above) contains the deterministic parameters that are used per iteration.

 .. py:data:: index
     :type: int